msloth/rpi-extender/README.md

 The extender mcu is a SPI slave and waits for commands from the rpi.
 It is constantly in low-power mode, just doing ADC and waiting for SPI communications.

+Compile to hex and upload to a Launchpad, remove the MCU and hook it up to the rpi.